halmasieh/Spotify_Analysis/README.md

 * What features of a song contribute to its overall popularity and which are the most significant?
 * In what way does artist popularity impact the performance of their songs?
-* Does the frequency at which a song appears on a unique playlist imapact a popularity?
+* Does the frequency at which a song appears on a unique playlist impact popularity?

 ### Model